 Creating a safe space is crucial for empowering parents in public settings with autism, ensuring that their child has specific areas to retreat to if they start to feel overwhelmed.
 This could be a quiet corner in a park, a designated area in a restaurant, or even your car parked nearby.
 Having a safe spot allows them to regain their composure and feel secure.

 By using these strategies, you can play a role in empowering parents in public settings with autism to help their child navigate public spaces with more comfort and confidence.
-We’re here to support you every step of the way!
+We’re here to every step of the way!

 Supporting your child's communication and social skills in public settings can feel like a big task, but it doesn’t have to be!
 Here are some friendly techniques to help you along the way: